marijnh/Eloquent-JavaScript/06_object.md

 ```

 The string you pass to `Symbol` is included when you convert it to a
-string, and is useful to make it easier to recognize a symbol when,
+string, and can make it easier to recognize a symbol when, for
-for example, showing it in the console.
+example, showing it in the console.
 But it has no meaning beyond
-that.
+that—multiple symbols may have the same name.

-Being useable as property names and being unique makes symbols
+Being both unique and useable as property names makes symbols suitable
-suitable for defining interfaces that can peacefully live alongside
+for defining interfaces that can peacefully live alongside other
-arbitrary other properties.
+properties, no matter what their names are.

 ```{includeCode: "top_lines: 1"}
 const toStringSymbol = Symbol("toString");